 - DNase Test positive organisms:

-- Campylobacter jejuni (some strains)
+Serratia marcescens Staphylococcus aureus Campylobacter jejuni (some strains) M. Catarrhalis

 - DNase test negative organisms:

-- Staphylococcus epidermidis
+Staphylococcus epidermidis Neisseria gonorrhoeae

-Uses of DNase Test:
+Uses of DNase Test

 - It is used to differentiate S.aureus (DNase +ve) from other Staphylococci that do not produce such enzyme.
-The DNase test is particularly useful when plasma is not available to perform a coagulase test or when the results of a coagulase test are difficult to interpret.
+The DNase test is particularly useful when plasma is not available to perform a coagulase testor when the results of a coagulase test are difficult to interpret.

 - DNase test distinguishes M. catarrhalis from all other gram-negative diplococci (e.g. Neisseria gonorrhoeae & Neisseria meningitidis) of human origin.